Top of the page

 There are two basic types of home pregnancy tests.

-The accuracy of home pregnancy tests is different for every woman because:
+The accuracy of home pregnancy tests is different for every woman.
+That's because:

-While a few home pregnancy tests may be sensitive enough to show a pregnancy on the first day of a woman's missed period, most test kits are more accurate about a week after a missed period.
+A few home pregnancy tests may be sensitive enough to show a pregnancy on the first day of a woman's missed period.
+But most test kits are more accurate about a week after a missed period.

 A home pregnancy test is done to detect pregnancy by detecting human chorionic gonadotropin (hCG) in your urine.